deot95/NeuralHyEq/README.md

 ![Training Progress](neural_hybrid_data/training_animation_2025-09-29_22-48-19.gif)

-This implementation corresponds to the training methodology described in the ACC 2026 submission.
 As mentioned in the paper:

 > "We employ a loss function ℒ that measures the error between nominal sample solutions and neural solutions, and find suitable parameters by optimizing ℒ via gradient-based methods.
 For this, we use a Julia-based hybrid equations solver with autodifferentiable numerical integration, which enables backpropagation of gradients through the continuous-time and discrete-time evolution of ℋₐ."